scheidelg/deskbackup/pages/blog.md

 targetObject.b.ii = 300;
 ```

 `sourceObject` and `targetObject` are both now `{"a": 100, "b": {"i": 200, "ii": 300}}`.
-However, the primary variables and any properties that are objects are not equivalent; they don't refer to the same memory locations.
+However, the primary variables and any properties that are objects are not equivalent; they refer to different memory locations.

 ```
 sourceObject       == targetObject;        // false - variable value is a memory location